Gibraltar Point Lighthouse on Toronto Island is today tucked amongst the trees, away from the shore it once stood so close to.

 The beacon stood just 8 m or 26 ft from Lake Ontario’s shifting shoreline when it was constructed.
-The lighthouse was built on 10 acres of pure sand, and its foundation is made from a bed of timber filled with stone.
+The lighthouse was built on 10 acres of pure sand, and its foundation is made from a timber bed filled with stone.
 The walls at the base of the hexagon-shaped lighthouse are 1.8 m or 6 feet thick and gradually decrease to 1.2 m or 4 ft in thickness as it rises to the top.
-Originally 16 m or 52 ft high, the historic tower was put together using limestone and mortar.
-The limestone was brought to the Islands from Queenston, Niagara, by way of a government schooner called The Mohawk.
+Initially 16 m or 52 ft high, the historic tower was put together using limestone and mortar.
+The limestone was brought to the Island from Queenston, Niagara, by a government schooner called The Mohawk.

 The lighthouse was topped with a lantern cage surrounded by a wooden gallery and a weathervane.
 Its signal was first lit at the end of September 1808.

-In 1832, the height of the lighthouse was raised by 25 m or 82 ft by adding stone, this time from Kingston.
+In 1832, the lighthouse’s height was raised by 25 m or 82 ft by adding stone, this time from Kingston.

 The Beacon’s Lights

 The lamps used from 1808 to 1877 were stationary.
 In 1878 a hand-wound, revolving lantern was installed.
 In 1917, the beacon was updated to electric lighting.
-In 1945, to differentiate from the City’s bright radiance, the light was changed from white to green.
+In 1945, the light was changed from white to green to differentiate from the City’s bright radiance.